munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

         - In Object-Oriented Programming, the program is divided into small parts, referred to as objects.
         - In Process Oriented Programming, the program is divided into small parts, referred to as functions.

 #### 2. What's polymorphism in OOP?

 - Polymorphism is the condition of occurrence in different forms.
 - Polymorphism refers to the use of a single type entity (method, operator or object) to represent different types in different scenarios.
 - Polymorphism is a concept in Python programming wherein an object defined in Python can be used in different ways.
-- Polymorphism allows the programmer to define multiple methods in a derived class, and it has the same name as present in the parent class.
+- Polymorphism allows the programmer to define multiple methods in a derived class which have the same name as present in the parent class.
 - Such scenarios support method overloading in Python.

 - Example 1: